Eagle System Configuration

 There are no backups of PFS data.
 Users are responsible for ensuring that critical data is copied to Mass Storage or other alternate data storage location.

 Each user has their own directory in /scratch.
-Data in /scratch directories is subject to purge: files in /scratch are subject to deletion after 30 days of inactivity.
+Data in /scratch is subject to deletion after 28 days of inactivity.

 Each project/allocation has a directory in /projects intended to host data, configuration, and applications shared by the project.